10 Creative DIY Christmas Tree Ideas for Small-Space Living

 Need a tree that makes a statement?
 Look no further than this colorful string tree.
 Attach small, clear hooks to the wall in a triangle shape, then thread string through the hooks at random.
 The tree can be fit to any size space, with any string color.
 For added flair, attach Christmas cards to the tree with small clothespins.

 Yes, you can hang ornaments without a tree.
 All you need is a grilling grate, fishing line, spray paint, and chain.
 Start by spray painting the grate and attaching three pieces of chain to it.
 Hang the chains from the ceiling.
 Then tie different lengths of fishing line to a collection of green ornaments.
 Tie the shortest string to the center of the grate, then continue adding ornaments at ever-growing lengths.
 The end result is a modern tree that's too pretty for even the Grinch to steal.

 The DIYer in your life will be so happy to see their favorite tool put to good use.
 Make this Scandinavian-style tree by coating a wooden ladder in white chalk-finish paint.
 Then spray paint a string of lights gold, attach the bulbs, and wrap the strand around the ladder.
 A minimalist star and printed rug complete the eclectic look.

 Holiday cards take so much thought, so when you receive one in the mail, give it a little love.
 Not only will you have a jaw-dropping piece of wall art, but it will be fun to watch your tree take shape as December unfolds.
 Starting at the bottom, attach cards to the wall in a tree shape.
-You may need to rearrange the cards as they come in, so use an adhesive wall putty that is easy to remove.
+You may need to rearrange the Christmas card display as they come in, so use an adhesive wall putty that is easy to remove.

 Turn last year's leftover candy canes into a gorgeous Christmas tree.
 We knotted a collection of canes to four different lengths of string, then attached each string to the wall with clips.
 Candy canes in different hues add visual dimension to your tree for a modern look.
 Or stick to the classics with traditional red-and-white candies.